smichaelsen/typo3-autourls/README.md

 ### Cool!
 Does it replace realurl?

-No. `autourls` offers only very limited functionality and is no match to `realurl` in terms of features and flexibility.
+No. `autourls` offers only limited functionality and is no match to `realurl` in terms of features and flexibility.

 ### Okay, then what does it do?